statenweb/cryptocurrency/readme.txt

 #### Filters

-For the sake of brevity, by default, the table does not output (1) the current price of each currency and (2) the last time the price was retrieved (see API section below), which can be enabled by adding the following:
+For the sake of brevity, by default, the table outputs (1) the current price of each currency and does NOT output the last time the price was retrieved (see API section below), both of which can be toggled by adding the following:

-Showing the current price:
+Hiding the current price:
 ```
-add_filter( 'cryptocurrency/show_current_price', '__return_true' );
+add_filter( 'cryptocurrency/show_current_price', '__return_false’ );
 ```

 Showing the last updated: